P2-718na/pandemic-simulation/README.md

 - [CMake](https://cmake.org/) (recommended)

 ## Building
+Make sure to install all the required dependencies before continuing.

 The preferred way to build this code is by using CMake.
 Although is recommended to build the program in `Release` configuration for better performance, only the `Debug` configuration satisfies all the requirements imposed by the project